arecker/cookbook/recipes/amstel-bread.md

 together.
 No kneading required and very conservative with yeast.

 I usually throw it together around 11 PM.
-That way, it's ready to proof by 4 PM and ready to bake by dinner time.
+That way, it's ready to proof by 10 AM and ready to bake around lunch time.

 This works with **any beer**, although I'd recommend you'd stick to light beer.

 ## Materials

-- water, cold (0.5 cups)
+- water, cold (1 cup)
-- Amstel light (0.5 cups)
+- Amstel light (1 cup)
-- yeast, dry active (0.25 tsp)
+- yeast, dry active (0.50 tsp)
-- flour, all purpose (2 cups)
+- flour, all purpose (4 cups)
-- kosher salt (1.5 tsp)
+- kosher salt (3 tsp)

 ## Procedure